znep/query-coordinator/doc/javascript.md

 There are two main release scripts that will build frontend in order to deploy it to an environment.
 These are `frontend-staging` and `frontend-release`.
 Both of these jobs call the main `frontend` Jenkins job.
-The `frontend` Jenkins job calls the script located in `bin/build`, which runs webpack and jammit to generate a production build.
+The `frontend` Jenkins job calls the script located in `bin/build`, which runs webpack to generate a production build.

 Troubleshooting
 ---